utlib/collections-uoft/docs/documentation/ingest-instructions.md

 3. PID of collection
 4. Related catalog record catkey, permalink, or any “Part of” links - i.e. corresponding Discover Archives finding aid or link to external collection website
 5. Call number, if any
-6. Path to the completed and validated [metadata spreadsheet](https://utlib.github.io/collections-uoft/documentation/metadata) for the collection's metadata and any child items
+6. Path to the completed and validated [metadata spreadsheet](https://utlib.github.io/collections-uoft/documentation/metadata) for the collection's metadata and any child items (if you are including child items, indicate whether the viewing direction of the images should be right to left)
 7. Path to the directory where the images are stored (you must ensure image filenames match metadata spreadsheet filenames)
 8. Deadline for ingest to help ITS prioritize and schedule the work